 “The arrests, along with the severe and prolonged detention of protesters and the issuance of serious criminal indictments under the Counter-Terrorism Law, not only violate the rights of Khalifa and Jabareen but also pose a significant threat to the exercise of free speech and peaceful assembly for all Palestinians in Israel.
 The authorities aim to create a chilling effect on speech on the broader Palestinian population in Israel.
 The requests for detention until the conclusion of legal proceedings, submitted in numerous cases, are designed to act as a deterrent and constitute a harsh form of punishment for individuals who, until the resolution of their cases, enjoy the presumption of innocence.”

-Photo from Muhammad Khalilia
+Photo by Muhammad Khalilia

 Read more: